The Prime Minister was asked—

 The hon.
 Lady is entirely right to raise the issue of support for hospitality.
 In areas that face tougher restrictions we will continue to do whatever we can to provide support.
 She will be familiar with the big package that we have already brought in.
 I think that the Opposition really need to decide whether they are in favour of the plan to reduce transmission to bear down on the virus or not.
 If they are, I am afraid that they must recognise that there are consequences of that plan.

 I thank my hon.
-Friend, because it is indeed part of our plan to fuel a green economic recovery that we put £14 million from the Getting Building fund into Peterborough to accelerate the delivery of a key new educational and research facility.
+Friend, because it was indeed as part of our plan to fuel a green economic recovery that we put £14 million from the Getting Building fund into Peterborough to accelerate the delivery of a key new educational and research facility.
 We are giving Peterborough another £1 million of accelerated payment for investment in capital projects to enable it to build back better.

 That is exactly what this Government were elected to do in 2019.
-We were elected on a manifesto not just to build 40 more hospitals—now 48—and put 20,000 more police on our streets but to unite our country and level up across our country, and unleash the potential of the whole United Kingdom.
+We were elected on a manifesto not just to build 40 more hospitals—now 48—and put 20,000 more police on our streets, but to unite our country and level up across our country, and unleash the potential of the whole United Kingdom.
 That is what we are going to do.

 There is abundant brownfield space across the whole UK, and I speak as someone who used to be the planning authority for London, and I know whereof I speak.
 The opportunity is there.
 In many cases, the restrictions are caused by cumbersome planning procedures, but they are also caused by the inability of young people to get the mortgages that they want to buy the homes that they want.
 That is why we are bringing forward fixed-rate mortgages for 95% of the value of a property to help young people on to the property ladder.
 We are going to turn generation rent into generation buy.